Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us350/README.md

     + The reason it is a partial use lies in the fact that each controller/service could be broken down by use case rather than by entity

 - DTO: DTO's are used to transfer information between the different layers

+- Repository Pattern: The Repository pattern is used to abstract and encapsulate data access and database operations.
+It provides a consistent API for accessing data, which can be implemented differently in different layers.